tirthajyoti-ghosh/Appointio/README.md

 **Note**

-The user login.register feature is not working due to browser cross-site cookie blocking.
+The user login/register feature is not working due to browser cross-site cookie blocking.
 This will be fixed in about a month when the next update is released.

 <!-- ABOUT THE PROJECT -->
 ## About The Project